Advertiser Disclosure

 However, if you care about bonus categories such as dining and travel, then Chase credit cards are almost always superior to Capital One credit cards.
 Also, Chase points are generally more valuable than Capital One miles.

-Chase has the most valuable points and the best credit cards to earn rewards for travel.
+Chase has the more valuable points and the better credit cards to earn rewards for travel.
 Capital One focuses on low annual fee products and rewards without bonus categories.
 It depends on what you’re looking for, but we are generally huge fans of Chase credit cards.

 About Stephen Au